nafets2002stefan/PAD_Lab/README.md

 ## Endpoints

 ### Register User
 POST request with the purpose of user registration.
-It sends a JSON payload containing a username and password for a user account creation.
+It sends a grpc payload containing a username and password for a user account creation.
 #### Method: POST
 >```
 >http://localhost:9000/users/register